 BRAMPTON CIVIC HOSPITAL

 Our winning entry for The Brampton Civic Hospital competition is now part of the largest health care facility within the William Osler Health Centre District and the third largest hospital to be built in Canada.
-Using a “horizontal hospital” typology, this example of modern institutional architecture grows from the low two-storey brick suburban context of northern Brampton.
+Using a “horizontal hospital” typology, this majestic example of modern institutional architecture grows out of the low two-storey brick suburban neighbourhood of northern Brampton.

-Composed of three buildings – the treatment diagnostic centre, inpatient building and central utility plant/parking deck – this facility offers pedestrian and vehicular access from all points of the site.
-Internally organized with an encompassing ring road, this vehicular circuit provides access to all buildings from anyone of the site’s multiple entry points.
+Composed of three buildings – the treatment diagnostic centre, inpatient building and central utility plant/parking deck – this facility accommodates pedestrian and vehicular access from all points of the site.
+Internally organized with an encompassing “ring road”, this vehicular circuit gives access to all buildings from any one of the site’s multiple entry points.

-Merging the terms “high tech” and “high touch” in an attempt to capture “state-of-the-art technology” and “care-giving” as the best attributes 21st Century hospitals can offer, the building is designed using highly transparent light, glassy architecture (“high tech”) and smooth, earth-toned, garden-inspired, textured precast concrete panels (“high touch”).
-When combined, these elements, along with ample outdoor landscaping, have resulted in a highly approachable, patient-friendly hospital.
+Merging the terms “high tech” and “high touch” in an attempt to capture “state-of-the-art technology” and “care-giving” as the best attributes 21st century hospitals can offer, the building’s architecture is designed using a mix of highly transparent, light, glassy architecture (“high tech”) amalgamated with smooth, earth-toned, garden-inspired, precast concrete panels (“high touch”).
+When combined, these architectural elements, along with ample outdoor landscaping, have resulted in a highly approachable, patient-friendly hospital exterior.

-To entice convalescent patients to aid in their own recovery by taking walks in the fresh air, horizontal walking surfaces such as courtyards, terraces at storm water management ponds and areas next to surface parking lots were designed to be walkable, visually appealing paths, with an abundance of native plant material and benches to allow for repose when necessary.
+Convalescent patients are encouraged to aid in their own recovery by taking walks in the fresh air, along the many walking surfaces such as courtyards, terraces at storm water management ponds and areas next to parking lots.
+All the surfaces were designed to be walkable, visually appealing paths, with an abundance of native plant material and benches to allow for repose when necessary.

 LOCATION: Brampton, Ontario